dvdmtw98/notes/notes-vault/information-security/tools/splunk/splunk-commands.md

 ```

 [transaction \| Splunk Docs](https://help.splunk.com/en/splunk-enterprise/spl-search-reference/9.3/search-commands/transaction)

+#### Fields
+Determines the fields to include in result.
+Using `-` before a field will cause the field to be remove from the event.
+The command does not remove any of the `_` (internal) fields.

 ### Transforming Commands
 Commands that create summaries, statistics (table) or visualizations (graphs) are called transforming commands.